zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_15_en-US_FERMI_PARADOX.md

 > **We are not just trying to help one civilization.
 We are participating in a cosmos-spanning relay that has been running for billions of years and will continue for billions more.**

-Every protocol in this series—from navigation to seeding to sterilization—serves this purpose.
+Every protocol in this series, from navigation to seeding to sterilization, serves this purpose.

 ### 11.3 The Superfluid Destiny